klust/windows-client-HPC/docs/5_Issues/5_01_SSH_key_management.md

         `npiperelay.exe` comes in.
 It acts as the translator between Linux sockets and the Windows named pipe.

-    -   The `socat` process listens at the Linux site.
+    -   The `socat` process listens at the Linux side.
 Whenever ssh contacts the socket, it starts `npiperelay.exe` to talk to the Windows named pipe.
 The `npiperelay.exe` process is started with options that will terminate it after the command from the ssh